 In effect, pharmaceutical companies were permitted to market and sell opioid drugs while waiting for FDA approval knowing full it would take years before this grossly understaffed government agency could get around to reviewing their marketing proposals.

 The Effects of the Opioid Epidemic

 Over the course of two decades, overdose rates resulting from opioid abuse practices have seen steady increases from year to year.
-According to the Centers for Disease Control & Prevention, 2010 marks the 11th consecutive year of where overdose death rates involving opioids have increased.
+2010 marks the 11th consecutive year of where overdose death rates involving opioids have increased.